 Indications for TPMT Testing

-  Patients who are initiating thiopurine medications or who are experiencing adverse effects or low

-  efficacy may be good candidates for TPMT testing.
-Testing can confirm the presence of genotypes that

-  affect the metabolism of drugs that are metabolized by this pathway.
-Assessment of medical necessity

-  for testing is up to the provider’s clinical judgment.
+Patients who are initiating thiopurine medications or who are experiencing adverse effects or low efficacy may be good candidates for TPMT testing.
+Testing may confirm the presence of genotypes that affect the metabolism of drugs that are metabolized by this pathway.
+Assessment of medical necessity for testing is up to the provider’s clinical judgment.

-  Check with your insurance provider to see if TPMT genotyping is covered.
-The CPT code for TPMT

-  testing is 81335 (provided as guidance only).
+The CPT code for TPMT testing is 81335 (provided as guidance only).

 Click here to order testing supplies or call Client Services at 800-837-8362.

 - Buccal Swabs: 4 sterile buccal swabs

 - Blood: 5-10cc whole blood lavender-top EDTA or yellow-top ACD-A tubes